amsk1982/techniqueforlife/content/workshops/living-tantra-1.md

 [Book tickets here](https://www.brownpapertickets.com/event/4265265)

-Here's what some people said about previous days:-
+Here's some feedback we've had:-

 _"I thought the structure of the day worked really well to build trust and a sense of safety"_

-"Lovely facilitation, really clear guidelines & instructions.
-Thank you!"
+_"Lovely facilitation, really clear guidelines & instructions.
+Thank you!"_

 _"I thought you and Ed did an amazing job holding the space in such a safe and nourishing way..."_